petermacdonald/islandora_newspaper_batch/README.md

 _Manage > Overview > Add an object to this Collection > Give it a Name > Ingest_<br/>

-The base ZIP/directory preprocessor can be called as a drush script (see `drush help islandora_newspaper_batch_preprocess` for additional parameters):
+The base ZIP/directory preprocessor can be called as a Drush script (see `drush help islandora_newspaper_batch_preprocess` for additional parameters):

 Drush made the `target` parameter reserved as of Drush 7.
 To allow for backwards compatability this will be preserved.